Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Introduction

 The study of Sato-Tate groups began with the original Sato-Tate conjecture for elliptic curves posed around 1960 by Mikio Sato and John Tate (independently).
 It is a statistical conjecture regarding the distribution of the normalized traces of Frobenius on an elliptic curve.
 In 2012, the conjecture was generalized to higher dimensional abelian varieties by Serre \cite{SerreNXP}, and determining Sato-Tate groups of abelian varieties is the source of ongoing interest and work.
 Following the exposition of \cite{fitekedlayasuth2023} we discuss the generalized Sato-Tate conjecture.
-If we let $A$ be a $g$-dimensional abelian variety over a number field $k$, we define a compact Lie subgroup of $\USp(2g)$ associated to $A$ and a sequence of conjugacy classes whose characteristic polynomials are the normalized $L$-polynomials, which are equidistributed in the image of the Haar measure.
-To be more precise, the $L$-function associated to the abelian variety $A$ is
+Let $A$ be a $g$-dimensional abelian variety over a number field $F$.
+Up to finitely many factors, corresponding to the primes of bad reduction, the $L$-function associated to the abelian variety $A$ is

-where we take the product over prime ideals $\mathfrak{p}$ of the ring of integers of $k$ at which $A$ has good reduction.
-The polynomial $L_{\mathfrak{p}}(T)$ is the characteristic polynomial associated to the reverse Frobenius acting on the $\ell$-adic Tate module when $\ell$ is coprime to $\mathfrak{p}$.
-Normalizing $L_{\mathfrak{p}}$ so that the roots of the polynomial lie on the circle centered at the origin with norm 1 we can now ask if the resulting polynomials are equidistributed with respect to some measure.
+where we take the product over prime ideals $\mathfrak{p}$ of the ring of integers of $F$ at which $A$ has good reduction\footnote{In general, when the dimension of $A>1$ determining the Euler factors at bad primes is difficult except in certain cases.
+When $A$ is the Jacobian of a hyperelliptic curve, practical methods are known, and we refer the reader to \cite{DS1991} and \cite{Silverman}.}, the polynomial $L_{\mathfrak{p}}(T)$ is the characteristic polynomial associated to the reverse Frobenius acting on the $\ell$-adic Tate module when $\ell$ is coprime to $\mathfrak{p}$.
+Normalizing $L_{\mathfrak{p}}$ so that the roots of the polynomial lie on the circle centered at the origin with norm 1, one can ask whether or not the resulting polynomials are equidistributed with respect to some measure.

+One can define a certain compact Lie subgroup of $\USp(g)$ associated to $A$ and a sequence of conjugacy classes therein whose characteristic polynomials are the normalized $L$-polynomials, which are equidistributed for the image of the Haar measure.
+In \cite{SerreNXP} Serre develops a set of axioms that this group (and the conjugacy classes therein) is expected to satisfy; we call this the {\it Sato-Tate group} of $A$ (see also \cite{SutherlandNotes}).
+It is natural then to conjecture a corresponding equidistribution statement.

+We now specify to the case where $A$ is the Jacobian of a smooth projective curve $C$ and we now state the generalized Sato-Tate conjecture taken from \cite[Conjecture 3.6]{SutherlandNotes}. \begin{conjecture} (Generalized Sato-Tate Conjecture) Let $\Jac(C_F)$ be the Jacobian of a smooth projective curve $C$ over a number field $F$, denote its Sato-Tate group $\ST(\Jac(C_F))$ and let $X_\mathfrak{p}$ be the sequence of conjugacy classes of normalized images of Frobenius elements in $\ST(\Jac(C_F))$ at primes $\mathfrak{p}$ of good reduction for $\Jac(C)_F$, ordered by norm (break ties arbitrarily).
+Then the sequence $X_\mathfrak{p}$ is equidistributed (with respect to the pushforward of the Haar measure of $\ST(\Jac(C_F))$ to its space of conjugacy classes). \end{conjecture}